 Kindergarten’s academic setting prepares students through an introduction to Singapore: Primary Mathematics, literacy and writing centers.
 Most of our kindergarteners (K5 students) are reading at different stages and are well prepared for first grade.

-Students participate in the Foundations and Framework reading program, an extensive instructional reading program that uses literature to develop skills in critical thinking, problem solving, and written expression.
-The Kindergarten through second grade teachers utilize Saxon Phonics with grammar and creative writing.
+Students participate in the Open Court reading and phonics program, an extensive instructional reading program that uses literature to develop skills in critical thinking, problem solving, and written expression.
 The math curriculum supports mastery of math skills, understanding of concepts, and integration of problem solving.
 Social studies and inquiry-based science are the other academic subjects.

 In grades 1-5, we offer an accelerated program and flexible grouping.
 In lower elementary, students are placed in clusters and have a main academic teacher.
 In upper elementary, students are placed in a homeroom and will attend a math and reading class that meets their needs.

-Our science resource teacher visits the K4 and K5 classes, while our students in grades 1-5 participate in engineering and other activities in the Wonder Room.
-Problem solving skills and creativity are strengthened as students learn in this elementary science lab.
+Our K4 and K5 classes visit the Fab Lab, while our students in grades 1-5 go to the Wonder Room.
+Students participate in science and math labs.
+Problem solving skills and creativity are strengthened as students collaborate in these elementary science labs.